LivingLogic/LivingLogic.Python.xist/INSTALL.rst

 __ http://www.livinglogic.de/Python/Download.html#xist

-This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll` and :mod:`ll.xist` packages.
+This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll.xist` package.

-For Windows a binary distribution is provided.
+For some version a Windows distribution is provided.
 To install it, double click it, and follow the instructions.